Blane245/musicgenerator/docs/CMG User Manual.md

 When the generator type of *Algorithmic* is added or one is edited, the Add/Edit panel for that type is displayed:
 ![alt text](./images/AlgorithmicEdit1.png)
 This figure illustrates the initial display when a new Algorithmic generator is being added.
 Note that the algorithm assigned to note, speed, volume, and pan is ***Constant*** and all values are zero.
-The fields are defined as follows along with their restrictions.
+The fields and their restrictions are defined as follows:

-This generator type uses various algorithms to set the values for which notes are to be played, at which rhythm, speed, volume, and pan.
-A different algorithm can be assigned to each of the attributes.

 * **SoundFont File:** Each Algorithmic generator may have a different SoundFont file.
 SoundFont files contain sample-based synthesized sounds that are most frequently used by MIDI (Musical Instrument Digital Interface) devices.
 There are hundreds of SoundFont files existing today.
 This application has a small collection of them available.
 More can be added as desired.
 It is selected from the list of those available using the selection pulldown: